DinisSousa2003/Historical-Events-Search-Engine/README.md

 The "retrieved_queries" directory contains data files obtained from Wikidata queries.

-- `historicEvents.json`: Contains data related to historic events.
+- `historicEvents.json`: Contains data related to historical events.
-- `historicEvents_with_statements.json`: Contains data related to historic events with data from wikidata and wikipedia.
+- `historicEvents_with_statements.json`: Contains data related to historical events with data from wikidata and wikipedia.

 ## Outputs Directory